 The downsides of going gluten-free

-There are some important downsides to consider when it going gluten-free.
+There are some important downsides to consider when going gluten-free.
 Dr. Yanda says those on a gluten-free diet could potentially become deficient in certain vitamins commonly found in grains, like vitamin D, B vitamins and iron.

 “If you are on a strict gluten-free diet, you could develop a vitamin D deficiency, which could put you at risk for osteoporosis,” he adds.